Narsaq

-Narsaq is a town in the Kujalleq municipality in southern Greenland.
+Narsaq (Danish: Nordprøven) is a town in the Kujalleq municipality in southern Greenland.
 The name Narsaq is Kalaallisut for "Plain", referring to the shore of Tunulliarfik Fjord where the town is located.

 History

 People have lived in the area for thousands of years, but not continuously.
 Remains of the Norse settlement can be found in the area.
 The church ruins of Dyrnæs can be found on the north-western outskirts of the town.
 The Landnám homestead, Landnamsgaarden, can be found immediately to the west of the town.
 Dated to the year 1000, the homestead is among the oldest of the Norse ruins in the area.
 Excavation of the ruins began in 1953 with the discovery of the Narsaq stick, the first Viking Age runic inscription discovered in Greenland.
-The wider Narsaq area has some of the most striking Norse artefacts and ruins.
+The wider Narsaq area has some of the most striking Norse artifacts and ruins.
 Erik the Red's Brattahlid is located in present-day Qassiarsuk, and the Gardar bishop seat is in present-day Igaliku.

 Present day Narsaq was founded as Nordprøven ("North Prøven") in 1830, distinguishing it from Sydprøven ("South Prøven", modern Alluitsup Paa) established the same year.
 The initial settlement was founded as a trading colony of Qaqortoq, then named Julianehaab.